2026 Under-19 Men's Cricket World Cup

+In the final, India defeated England by 100 runs to win their record sixth Under-19 Cricket World Cup title.

 Qualification

 The top ten teams from the previous tournament qualified automatically, along with host Zimbabwe and the five winners of regional qualification tournaments.

 The regional qualification tournaments were held from 25 February 2024 to 16 August 2025.
 The other five places in the tournament were awarded to the winners of the five regional under-19 tournaments.